 Monthly Mid-week Eucharist, usually the first Wednesday, 11:00 am

-This is usually at the home of Pat Armstrong and is usually followed by potluck and conversation.
-Check with Pat or Rev. Caro.
+This is held at the home of of a parishioner in San Luis Obispo, and is usually followed by potluck and conversation.
+Check our monthly calendar for details.

 * Eucharist is a traditional term for holy communion.
 It comes from the Greek word for thanksgiving and helps us to remember that this is a joyful service of thanksgiving to the Creator.